Code-Play-Repeat/BaseAssault/README.md

 Database for Base Assault Project
 ----------------------------------

-University of California, Merced Class database project from CSE 111 Databases.
+University of California, Merced Class database project from CSE 111 Databases
 ===============================================================================

 * A simple database to keep track of user information for a mobile app game called Base Assault using sqlite.